KarabaghliMB/E-Market-Aws-Scala/README.md

 ## Run the software

-From Docker Hub:
+Fetch the software from Docker Hub:

 ```
 docker run poca/poca-2020:latest
 ```

-From the local directory:
+Run from the local directory:
 ```
 sbt run
 ```

 ## Package to a Docker image

-Make sure Docker is installed locally.

 ```
 sbt docker:publishLocal